- Jun 28, 2017

-WordCamp kicked off on Saturday with registration at 8am.
-This year, about 130 tickets sold and I was told by one of the organizers that almost all had showed up!
+WordCamp kicked off on Saturday with registration at 8 AM.
+This year, about 130 tickets sold and I was told by one of the organizers that almost all had shown up!
 It’s typical to have about 20% of people who buy a ticket miss the event, so the attendance here was really impressive.

 — WordCamp Kent (@WordCampKent) June 24, 2017

 Following the keynote, there was a full day of sessions to choose from.

 Melinda Helt, a Happiness Engineer at Automattic and an organizer of WordPress Pittsburgh, ran a full-day WordPress 101 session.
 This was a popular track, especially considering about 3/4 of attendees were first-time WordCampers!
 Melinda covered everything from setting up domains and hosting to choosing a theme and building out your content.

 The 1o1 track ran alongside some more advanced user/business/design sessions, which were also well attended.
 Overall, it seemed that the sessions were well chosen and a good fit for many of the attendees.
 You know there’s a great schedule when most attendees are choosing to attend the sessions rather than milling about in the “hallway track!”

 For lunch this year, attendees were free to go out on their own around town.
 No one seemed to mind, as it was a beautiful day and downtown Kent has many great places to eat.
 I always enjoy the opportunity to get out, stretch my legs, and connect with new friends over lunch.
 I’m sure other attendees feel the same!

 The afternoon continued with several more great sessions, and the day wrapped up around 4:30.
 Once again, we were grateful to be staying on-site!
 After a long day of sessions and networking, it was nice to have a break, which many of us used to